-Another essential step that you need to configure setting up your store is is the payment gateway.
+Another essential step that you need to configure is the payment gateway while setting up your store and getting it ready to go live.

 You need to configure the ways you can accept payment for the products that you are selling in your store.

-Click on Setup Payments and this will open Shopify Payment settings page in a new tab.
+Click on Setup Payments, and this will open the Shopify Payment settings page in a new tab.

 Shopify supports several payment gateways to enable your store to accept credit cards and payment methods.
 There’s easy integration for PayPal Express Checkout and Shopify Payments.

-You can also configure additional options such as Apple Pay (coming soon), Amazon Payments, or choose from a list of alternative payment options.
+You can also configure additional options, such as Apple Pay (coming soon), and Amazon Payments, or choose from a list of alternative payment options.